Managing IBS Symptoms Naturally

 IBS-C (which is the constipation variety) is estimated to affect about 1/3 of people with IBS.
 Diagnosis and treatment of irritable bowel syndrome with predominant c | IJGM (dovepress.com)

 People can also have constipation and not have IBS.
 This type of constipation is called idiopathic constipation.
-About 14 % of people in the United States have this type of constipation and a large proportion of people are women (about 21% of women may have it).
+About 14 % of people in the United States have this type of constipation, and a large proportion of people are women (about 21% of women may have it).

 Chronic idiopathic constipation in adults: epidemiology, pathophysiology, diagnosis and clinical management – PubMed (nih.gov)